rumbis/ollama-gui/README.md

 ## Running the Streamlit Chat Application

-1. Update `LLAMA_MODEL` and `LLAMA_BASE_URL` with the correct values for your environment.
+1. Update `LLM_MODEL` and `LLM_BASE_URL` with the correct values for your environment.
 For this example, use "llama2:latest" and "localhost:11434".